 There’s a new viral challenge on social media, and this one is inspiring people all over the world to de-litter the green spaces in their communities.

-Redditor u/Baxxo25 shared this image on Saturday, a meme challenging bored teens to take a photo of a place in need of cleaning or maintenance and post it next to another photo of the same place after cleaning it up.
+Redditor u/Baxxo25 shared this image, a meme challenging bored teens to take a photo of a place in need of cleaning or maintenance and post it next to another photo of the same place after cleaning it up.

 How People Are Putting #TrashTag Into Action